Hidden Costs You Should Know Before Moving to Malaysia (2026 Guide)

 3. Accommodation Deposits & Utility Bills

-If you rent a private condo, apartment, or a flat in Malaysia, most rental properties require:
+If you rent a private condo, apartment, or flat in Malaysia, most rental properties require: Most rentals require:

-• 2 months’ rent as security deposit upfront
+• Two months’ rent as a security deposit

 4. Transportation & Daily Commute Costs

-Though Malaysia’s transport network is dependable, you will yet have certain hidden transport costs:
+Though Malaysia’s transport network is dependable, you will still have certain hidden transport costs:

 • Passes on MRT/LRT RM 100–150 monthly